 He arrived back on the west coast “a very different man,” he said.
 “The last time I had the whole weight of (my trip) in front of me.”
 He and Luna walked 8,000 kilometres from Tofino to Cape Spear, Newfoundland and Labrador, taking nine months.
 Along the way they received support from numerous people, whether it was those who donated to the Trees of Life charity back in Scotland, or people who offered the pair food, accommodation and encouragement.

 They also gained a following, especially when they entered Ontario and moved closer to the Maritimes, which has historically seen an influx of Scottish immigrants.
+Many local Scottish societies piped the pair into their communities and bid them a safe journey when they moved on.
+They spent the winter in St. John’s, NL, recovering.

 Luna is always a draw whenever they go out, says Yellowlees, with her ice blue eyes and stoic doggie demeanour attracting attention.